holoviz/panel/doc/how_to/callbacks/load.md

 ## Defer and Orchestrate Dependent Tasks

 Sometimes you have multiple tasks that depend on each other and you need to *orchestrate* them.
-To handle those scenarios you can combine what you have learned so far with `pn.bind` and/ or `pn.depends`.
+To handle those scenarios you can combine what you have learned so far with `pn.bind`.

 Lets take an example where we